-Davis et al. [10] refuted, revisited and revised the seminal analysis of [8].
-The revised analysis is implemented in the existing industrial tool suite Rubus-ICE [11, 12].
-However, these analyses do not support the network where CAN controllers1 implement abortable transmit buffers, e.g., Atmel AT89C51CC03/AT90CAN32/64 and Microchip MPC2515 [13].
-In order to correctly calculate the response times of CAN messages, these type of practical limitations in the CAN controllers should be considered in RTA [14, 15].
-Khan et al. [16] extended the revised seminal analysis for the network where nodes implement abortable transmit buffers.
-In [17, 18, 13], the previous RTA [8, 10] is extended to support CAN network where nodes implement priority, FIFO and work-conserving queues.
+Tindell et al. [7] developed RTA for CAN with priority queues.
+It has been implemented in the analysis tools that are used in the automotive industry, e.g., VNA [8].
+Davis et al. [9] refuted, revisited and revised the seminal analysis of [7].
+The revised analysis is implemented in the existing industrial tool suite Rubus-ICE1 [10].
+However, these analyses do not support the network where CAN controllers2 implement abortable transmit buffers, e.g., Atmel AT89C51CC03/AT90CAN32/64 and Microchip MPC2515 [11].
+In order to correctly calculate the response times of CAN messages, these type of practical limitations in the CAN controllers should be considered in RTA [12], [13].
+Khan et al. [14] extended the revised seminal analysis for the network where nodes implement abortable transmit buffers.
+In [15], [16], [11], the previous RTA [7], [9] is extended to support CAN network where nodes implement priority, FIFO and work-conserving queues.
 But, none of the analysis discussed above supports messages that are scheduled with offsets, i.e., using externally imposed delays between the times when the messages can be queued.
-The worst-case RTA for CAN messages with offsets has been developed in several works [19-23].
+The worst-case RTA for CAN messages with offsets has been developed in several works [17], [18], [19], [20], [21].

 All of the above analyses assume that messages are queued for transmission periodically or sporadically.
 They do not support mixed messages in CAN which are partly periodic and partly sporadic.
 Mixed messages are implemented by several higher-level protocols based on CAN that are used in the automotive industry.
-Mubeen et al. [24] extended the existing analysis to support mixed messages in CAN where nodes implement priority queues.
-Mubeen et al. [25] further extended their analysis to support mixed messages in CAN with FIFO queues.
-In [26], Mubeen et al. presented work in progress for the extension of RTA for mixed messages in CAN with abortable transmit buffers.
-In [27], we extended the existing analysis for CAN [20] to support mixed messages that are scheduled with offsets.
+Mubeen et al. [22] extended the existing analysis to support mixed messages in CAN where nodes implement priority queues.
+Mubeen et al. [23] further extended their analysis to support mixed messages in CAN with FIFO queues.
+In [24], Mubeen et al. presented work in progress for the extension of RTA for mixed messages in CAN with abortable transmit buffers.
+In [25], we extended the existing analysis for CAN [18] to support mixed messages that are scheduled with offsets.
 However, this analysis is restricted due to limitations regarding message jitter and deadlines.
-In [28], we removed these limitations and extended the analysis for mixed messages [24] by building it upon the analysis for CAN messages with offsets [23].
-In this paper, we extend our work-in-progress paper [26] to support RTA with offsets for mixed messages in CAN where the CAN controllers implement abortable transmit buffers.
+In [26], we removed these limitations and extended the analysis for mixed messages [22] by building it upon the analysis for CAN messages with offsets [21].
+In this paper, we extend our workin-progress paper [24] to support RTA with offsets for mixed messages in CAN where the CAN controllers implement abortable transmit buffers.
 Fig. 1 depicts the relation between the existing and extended analyses.

-1.2 Previous work and paper contribution
+B. Previous work and paper contribution

 We extend worst-case response-time analysis of CAN to support the analysis of mixed messages that are scheduled with offsets in the system where CAN controllers implement abortable transmit buffers.
-The existing analysis for mixed messages with offsets [27, 28] does not support transmission abort requests in the CAN controllers.
-The extended analysis is build upon our previous work (work-in-progress paper) [26].
+The existing analysis for mixed messages with offsets [25], [26] does not support transmission abort requests in the CAN controllers.
+The extended analysis is build upon our previous work (work-in-progress paper) [24].
 Since the release jitter can be higher than message period, e.g., in gateway nodes, the extended analysis assumes arbitrary jitter and deadline.
 This means each one of them can be lower, equal or higher than the transmission period of the message.
 The extended analysis is applicable to any higher-level protocol for CAN that uses periodic, sporadic and mixed transmission of messages; whereas the periodic and mixed message can be scheduled with offsets.
+We also show the applicability of the extended analysis by implementing it in a free tool MPS-CAN Analyzer [27] and performing comparative evaluation with respect to the existing analyses that is missing in [26].